Blog

 • Set Clear Expectations for Measurement: It’s hard to measure progress when the teams are clear about the metrics (from the customer and vendor sides).
 To determine metrics, it’s important to review historical performance when setting targets.
 This not only helps to ensure goals are realistic, but it aligns team members from both companies.

-• Define Productivity Expectations: Using historical performance data and feedback from the RCM vendor, what are realistic expectations for productivity?
+• Define Productivity Expectations: Using historical performance data and feedback from the RCM Vendor, what are realistic expectations for productivity?
 Productivity expectations must be documented and provided in a shared location where all teams can access the information.

 • Understanding Gaps: One element of risk mitigation involves understanding gaps.
 For example, cracks can occur when there are cultural differences or when the next steps aren’t clearly defined at the close of a meeting.
 How many times have you been in a forum when everyone walks away with a different understanding of what transpired?
 To control these gaps, it’s helpful to have detailed documentation, including meeting notes that are shared and signed off on by both organizations.
 Again, the goal is to ensure that all team members are aligned.